pavesiriccardo/UVmodeldisk/README.md

 ```
 Potentially run ```statwt``` again at this point, even though it should not be necessary.

-Then use either emcee, or pymultinest to run the modeling using the scripts included.
+Then use either emcee, or pymultinest to run the modeling, through the same class structure defined in UVmodeldisk.py

+See Class_testing_script.py for an example script!